twomice/com.joineryhq.txcampaigntweaks/README.md

 This extension provides the following customizations to standard CiviCRM features:

-* On any online contribution receipt, any "Groups" profile field will be omitted;
+* On any online contribution receipt, any "Groups" profile field will be omitted.
-  in this way the receipt never contains a list of the donor's subscribed groups, even if those that the contact selected in the contribution form.
+  In this way the receipt never contains a list of the donor's subscribed groups, even if those that the contact selected in the contribution form.
+* On emailed reports (i.e. api job.mail_report) where format is 'csv' or 'pdf', the link to the report appearing in the email body will be replaced with a back-end URL.
+  Rationale: On WordPress, CiviCRM uses a front-end URL, which has these disadvantages:
+  * The front-end UI is surprising to users who typically access reports via the back-end;
+  * If the user is not logged in, a front-end URL will simply display a fatal permission-denied error; but on the back-end, WordPress will prompt for login.

 ## Requirements